Killing of Nick Berg: Encounter with Zacarias Moussaoui

 On May 14, 2004, it was revealed that Nick Berg had come up during the U.S. government's investigation of Zacarias Moussaoui, a 9/11 conspirator.
 Berg's email address had been used by Moussaoui prior to the September 11, 2001 attacks.
 According to Berg's father, Nick Berg had a chance encounter with an acquaintance of Moussaoui on a bus in Norman, Oklahoma.
 This person had asked to borrow Berg's laptop computer to send an email.
 Berg gave the details of his own email account and password, which were later used by Moussaoui.
 The FBI found that Berg had no direct terrorism connections or direct link with Moussaoui.

 Arrests and confessions

 On May 14, 2004, citing "Iraq sources", Sky News reported that four people had been arrested for the murder.
 Two were later released.
-Alternatively, on July 5, 2004, Sky News reported that four men were arrested in connection with the Nick Berg decapitation.
+On July 5, 2004, Sky News reported that four men were arrested in connection with the Nick Berg decapitation.
 Suspects arrested for Berg's killing were former members of Fedayeen Saddam paramilitary group.
+Alleged murderer al-Zarqawi died in an American airstrike while attending a meeting in a hideout at Hihib, 5 km northwest of Baqubah.

 On August 5, 2004, Le Nouvel Observateur published a feature story by Sara Daniel detailing her meeting with Abu Rashid, a leader of the Mujahideen Council in Fallujah.
 He claims that he killed Nick Berg, Kim Sun-il and Iraqis who collaborated with US forces.
 He also states that they attempted a prisoner exchange with Berg but were rebuffed by American officials.